ruuda/blog/posts/working-on-a-virtualenv-without-magic.md

 title: Working on a virtualenv without magic
 date: 2016-10-02
 minutes: 3
-synopsis: The default way of activating a Python virtualenv has a number of issues.
+synopsis: The standard way of activating a Python virtualenv has a number of issues.
 Here is a simpler, understandable method.
 run-in: To keep installed dependencies
 ---